5 Life Insurance Myths Your Clients May Believe

 Guaranteed issue or simplified issue products found online don’t require applicants to go through the full underwriting process.
 Since insurers take on more risk with these policies, they often charge higher premiums.
 Moreover, insurers may add specific terms and conditions in policies bought online that could limit the policyholder’s current or future benefits.
 Shoppers unfamiliar with insurance jargon could have a harder time finding and understanding these clauses, and it could cost them.

 During your sales appointments, inform your clients of the dangers of navigating the online market and the value of underwriting.
-In addition, let them know how your experience and expertise can help get them the policy that best suits their needs.
+In addition, let them know how your experience and knowledge can help get them the policy that best suits their needs.
 You’re not only potentially saving them from a costly purchase, but you’re also giving them more reason to come back to you in the future if they’re not ready to buy that day.

 Myth #3: Only Medical History Affects Its Premiums